 R. Marshall Blalock

-R. Marshall Blalock has served as Pastor of First Baptist Church since July of 1997.
-A native of Charleston, Marshall grew up attending First Baptist School from second grade through high school graduation, becoming a member of the church as a teenager.
-A graduate of Furman University and Southwestern Baptist Theological Seminary (M.Div.), and North Greenville University (D.Min.), he was ordained by First Baptist Church in August of 1981.
+Marshall Blalock serves as pastor of the First Baptist Church of Charleston.
+A native of Charleston, Marshall grew up in First Baptist Church.
+A graduate of Furman University (B.A.
+History), Southwestern Baptist Theological Seminary (M.Div.), and North Greenville University (D.Min.), he was ordained by First Baptist Church in August of 1981.
 He previously served as pastor of St. Helena Baptist Church in Beaufort, SC, and Sullivan’s Island Baptist Church in the Charleston area, returning to First Baptist Church as pastor in 1997.

-Marshall is married to Cathy and they have three adult children, all married, and the children grew up as part of the First Baptist Church family.
+Marshall is married to Cathy, and they have three adult children and three grandchildren.
 Cathy is a partner in ministry, serving in the Women’s Ministry leading Bible studies and prayer groups.
 Cathy has the distinction of formerly being named as "Pastor's Wife of the Year" among 47,000 Southern Baptist Churches across America.

-Marshall’s tenure as pastor has been marked by an abiding commitment to the original mission of the church, missions and education.
-First Baptist Church annually gives generously to international missions, ranking in the top one percent of all Southern Baptist churches.
-First Baptist takes teams at least twice a year to partner with First Baptist’s many missionary families serving in various parts of the world.
-First Baptist is involved in local mission projects, two church plants in the city, and has opportunities to reach families through the ministry of First Baptist School of Charleston.
+Marshall’s tenure as pastor has been marked by an abiding commitment to the original mission of the church, missions and discipleship.
+First Baptist Church is integrally involved in international missions, with seven members serving overseas full-time to share the gospel with unreached peoples.
+First Baptist takes teams regularly to partner with these missionary families.
+First Baptist is involved in local mission projects, including support for two church plants in the city.

-Since June of 2015 when the shooting took place at Emanuel AME Church in Charleston, the pastor has been working to bring racial reconciliation to the city and beyond.
+In the shadow of the Emanuel Nine murders on June 17, 2015, Marshall has been working for racial reconciliation to the city and beyond.
 He serves on the steering council for Unify, an initiative to bring reconciliation through churches across America.
 He has spoken at Mission Mississippi, the Southern Baptist Convention, and in universities across South Carolina.
-He has served as president of the South Carolina Baptist Convention and on several executive and task force committees in the Southern Baptist Convention, and currently serves as a trustee on the International Mission Board.
+He has served as president of the South Carolina Baptist Convention, chairman of the Abuse Reform Task Force for the Southern Baptist Convention, and currently serves as a trustee on the International Mission Board.